Cooking Guide

 How it should look when done

 The dough should be slightly translucent with a golden tinge.
 The dumplings should hold their shape — not soggy, not dry.
-The garlic yogurt should be spread as a white base, the tomato sauce pooled in the center, and dried mint scattered over the top.
+The garlic yogurt and tomato sauce spread evenly across the dumplings, with dried mint scattered over the top.